 Some leases, especially commercial leases, require cure periods of more than ten days.
 Your notice should give the cure period required by the terms of the lease.
 Lease terms that shorten the cure period are not enforceable.

-Some of breaches of the lease cited on the 10-day notice to comply or vacate include unauthorized pets, unauthorized occupants, failure to pay utilities, and failure to pay deposits.
+Some of breaches of the lease cited on the 10-day notice to comply or vacate include unauthorized pets, unauthorized alterations to the rental property, or unauthorized occupants.

 For commercial properties use the general comply or vacate form.
 For residential properties, use the general form unless the rental property is located in Seattle or Tacoma.